Listen to our podcast 🎧

 Prioritizing Threats Through Risk Analysis

 Not every alert signals a serious incident.
 CISOs should use contextual risk scoring, historical access patterns, and anomaly detection to identify the most critical threats.
 High-priority alerts are addressed immediately while low-priority events are logged for review.
-This approach optimizes resource allocation and ensures that security teams focus on activity most likely to represent credential abuse.
+This approach optimizes resource allocation and helps security teams focus on activity most likely to represent credential abuse.

 Strategic Integration of Tokenization into Secure Payment Gateways